dguglielmi/dracut-openssh/README.md

 The main purpose of this module is to allow entering LUKS volumes passphrase at system boot time remotely.

-This project is strongly inspired by [dracut-sshd][dsshd], and some files comes from that, but adapted to work better with my systems.
+This project is strongly inspired by [dracut-sshd][dsshd], and some files comes from it, but adapted to work better with my systems.

 # Dependencies